pcda17/pcda17.github.io/week-04.md

 OpenRefine is very easy to download and run from your computer.
 You can get the download here: [http://openrefine.org/](http://openrefine.org/).

+*Note: Today's OpenRefine tutorial is in this week's files on Canvas.* If you would like to run OpenRefine from Docker, see below.

 Open a new terminal window and run the following command to download and run a Dockerized copy of the tabluar data cleaning program OpenRefine.

 ```